Malobika8/All-In-One/DSA/TimeSpaceComplexity/TS/TimeComplexity-Examples-Ch-3.md

 ## Recursive Algorithms

-In this case, time needs to considered for every single function call.
+In this case, time needs to be considered for every single function call.

 Space Complexity: Recursive programs do not have constant Space Complexity.
 This is because the function calls are stored in Stack and hence takes memory.